superfaceai/one-sdk/host/js/README.md

 ## Use in Node.js

-Create `index.mjs` file with following content and update
+Create `index.mjs` file with following content and update:

 ```js
 import { OneClient } from '@superfaceai/one-sdk';